Have you decided to find out how to declutter your home fast because you don’t know where to start?

-4. Focus In Consistency
+# Focus In Consistency

 If you want to fix something, do it as soon as possible.

-You need to set some rules that you’ll strictly follow until you have transformed your home to the one you have dreamed of.
+You need to set some rules that you’ll strictly follow until you have transformed your home into the one you have dreamed of.

-For instance you can have a “declutering day” a week, a month or any time that fits your purpose.
+For instance, you can have a “decluttering day” a week, a month, or any time that fits your purpose.

-5. Make a Plan to Declutter Room By Room
+# Make a Plan to Declutter Room By Room

 As I said earlier, some rooms in your house should be your first priority when you decide to start decluttering.

-In my case I like to start with the easiest room to avoid getting overwhelmed.
+In my case, I like to start with the easiest room to avoid getting overwhelmed.

 Remember to keep your containers/bins handy so you can put everything that doesn’t belong there in the right container.

-To recap the containers we need should be labelled like this: put away, fix later, recycle, donate, and trash.
+To recap, the containers we need should be labeled like this: put away, fix later, recycle, donate, and trash.

-Depending on the size of your bathroom you will keep more or less items on it.
+Depending on the size of your bathroom you will keep more or fewer items in it.

 I’m going to go through items that are usually kept in the bathroom.

 Check your towels and keep only the ones that are in good condition.

 Go through all cosmetics and beauty products and throw the ones you don’t use or have expired.

-Use them to group similar products together: make up, skin care, hair care, nails, bath items or body products.
+Use them to group similar products together: makeup, skincare, haircare, nails, bath items, or body products.

 Check all the medicines (if you keep them in the bathroom cabinet) and dispose of everything that has expired or you no longer need.

-In any case you shouldn’t store your medicines in the bathroom.
-This is how you should be storing medicines:
+In any case, you shouldn’t store your medicines in the bathroom.

-Take care of your medicine.
+Take care of your medicines.

 Store your medicines in a cool, dry place.
 For example, store it in your dresser drawer or a kitchen cabinet away from the stove, sink, and any hot appliances.
-You can also store medicine in a storage box, on a shelf, in a closet.
+You can also store medicines in a storage box, on a shelf, in a closet.

 If you are like most people, you probably store your medicine in a bathroom cabinet.
 But the heat and moisture from your shower, bath, and sink may damage your medicine.
 Your medicines can become less potent, or they may go bad before the expiration date.